getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 }
 ```

-And, add to the `multidex-config.pro` to the following lines:
+And, add to `multidex-config.pro` the following lines:

 ```
 -keep class io.sentry.android.core.SentryAndroidOptions